Overview of 20/20 Vision

 The important conclusion of this topic is not to get hung up or anxious about seeing 20/20 every time you have your vision checked it’s really just a benchmark or a standard and there are people who have worse than 20/20 vision seeing 20/30, 20/40 walking around and are very happy and with their the vision they’re still able to do all the activities they want to do in their life and go where they need to go.

-The times when it is super important to be seeing 20/20 is whenever somebody is operating a motor vehicle and that’s because if you’re not seeing well and operating a more vehicle you could be putting people’s lives at danger.
+The times when it is super important to be seeing 20/20 is whenever somebody is operating a motor vehicle and that’s because if you’re not seeing well and operating a more vehicle you could be putting people’s lives in danger.

 It’s also been found that poor school performance is directly linked to poor visual acuity and reading skills